shailim/Hidden_Treasures/README.md

 **Required Must-have Stories**

-* User views an interactive map, clicks on markers, and sees the image taken at that place (like Snapchat maps)
+* User views an interactive map, clicks on com.example.hidden_treasures.markers, and sees the image taken at that place (like Snapchat maps)
 * User searches for a location and the map zooms in to that location
-* User logs in and adds their own markers on the map by taking or uploading a picture
+* User logs in and adds their own com.example.hidden_treasures.markers on the map by taking or uploading a picture
 * User can save an image to a collection of favorites
-* Profile pages for each user displaying their created markers and their collection
+* Profile pages for each user displaying their created com.example.hidden_treasures.markers and their collection
 * Markers have a view count

 **Optional Nice-to-have Stories**

-* Glossary page of all markers created categorized by location
+* Glossary page of all com.example.hidden_treasures.markers created categorized by location
 * Background music plays according to the location the user is currently viewing
     * Ex: If map is zoomed in on Mexico, Latin music will play
 * Create multiple collections (like Pinterest boards)